RENTAL CAR CLAIMS: HOW TO FILE A CLAIM IF YOU CRASH A RENTED VEHICLE

 What Happens if You Don’t Have Coverage in Place for Your Rented Vehicle?

-If it turns out that neither your personal insurance policies or your credit card covers rental cars and you chose to waive the supplemental insurance offered by the rental car company, you may end up being held liable for the damages to your rental car (and any other damages resulting from the car accident).
+If it turns out that neither your personal insurance policies or your credit card covers rental cars and you chose to waive the supplemental insurance offered by the rental car company, you may end up being held liable for the damages to your rental car (and any other damages resulting from the accident).

 Without coverage, you’ll be responsible for any damage to the rental car, any damage to the other vehicles involved and all medical expenses if you’re found to be at fault for the accident.
 If another driver is found to be at fault, their insurance company will be responsible for paying for your rental car’s damage up to their policy’s limits.
 You’ll still need to report the accident to your rental car company.
 The rental car company may decide to seek reimbursement from the other driver’s insurance directly.
 However, the rental car company can charge you directly for any damage to the rental vehicle, forcing you to pay for the damage upfront and seek reimbursement from the at-fault driver’s insurance company yourself.

-If you’ve been found at-fault for a car accident in a rental vehicle and you lack insurance coverage–or your insurance company is fighting your claim or refusing to cover all of your damages–speaking with an attorney who specializes in motor vehicle accidents is your best option for minimizing the costs you’ll incur from your accident.
+If you’ve been found at-fault for an accident in a rental vehicle and you lack insurance coverage–or your insurance company is fighting your claim or refusing to cover all of your damages–speaking with an attorney who specializes in motor vehicle accidents is your best option for minimizing the costs you’ll incur from your accident.

 An attorney experienced with rental car accident insurance negotiations can maximize your compensation, claim or potential settlement; find all available policy payouts; make sure you are not leaving any money on the table; and make sure the insurance companies to take advantage of you.